LacunaSoftware/SignerSamples/java/README.md

 		</repository>
 	</repositories>

-> [!NOTE]
+**NOTE:**
 > If you are willing to not use `GET` and ` POST` requests available in Lacuna's Signer libraries and decided to use Jackson library for data serialization:
-> be sure that your request is not sending our models' parameters that were initialized with `null` values.
+> be sure that your request is not sending our models' parameters that were initialized with `null` values following the example bellow.
 ```java
  	ObjectMapper objectMapper = new ObjectMapper();
 	//Responsible for generating Json strings without null parameters presented in Signer models